jatiink/RAG-QA-Generator/README.md

 # RAG QA Generator

-Question/Answers Generator is a Streamlit application that generates various types of questions from a PDF document.
+RAG QA Generator is a Streamlit application that generates various types of questions from a PDF document.
 It leverages language models and natural language processing techniques to extract relevant information from the PDF and create questions like Multiple Choice Questions (MCQs), True/False questions, and long questions with one-word answers.

 ## Features